team1635/scout16/README.txt

 =================
 TODO
+tmp-a) remove infodb.php~ from github if it exists tmp-b) get code from team1635.org/dev/db in project tmp-c) get code from cntsoftware.com/dev/php in project

 1) Move js from the html to the appropriate file
   a) the AJAX stuff seems identical
 2) Move css from the html to the appropriate file